hheng9/kickstarter-analysis/README.md

 ## Results

+## What are two conclusions you can draw about the Outcomes based on Launch Date?

-- Theater outcomes based on launch dates were most successful in the months of May and June.
+### Theater outcomes based on launch dates were most successful in the months of May and June.
+Winter, spring and fall had more failed attempts of launching.

+## What can you conclude about the Outcomes based on Goals?

-- There are zero projects canceled for the outcomes based on goals.
+### As we can see there are zero projects canceled for the outcomes based on goals.
+There were more projects performed and a higher success rate for the total project with lesser goals.

+## What are some limitations of this dataset?

-- One limitations of this dataset would be the information given could be out of date or not current.
+### Limitations of this dataset could be the information given is out of date, the information is not current, or there need to be a wider range of information.

+## What are some other possible tables and/or graphs that we could create?

-- It is possible to create many other tables & graphs using different categories/subcategories such as music & rock filtered by countries, outcomes, or dealines.
+### You could create many other tables & graphs using different categories/subcategories such as music & rock filtered by countries, outcomes, or dealines.

-## Kickstarter Challenge Workbook